 You have two options if you want to apply for payment by pre-authorized debits:

 By registering or changing your banking information using our online service, you authorize the SAAQ and your financial institution to withdraw payment for your driver's licence or the registration of your vehicle from your account.
 Below is a summary of the conditions prescribed by regulation.
+Starting in January, a new version of this service will be offered through the SAAQclic online services platform.
+Discover SAAQclic.

 Make sure that you have the authorization of each person whose signature is required to debit the account.